Manual Pasta Machines

 To use one, you anchor the base to a table or counter and then turn a crank to rotate two rollers, feeding the dough through them in order to flatten it.
 A knob on the side of the machine allows you to adjust the distance between the rollers and thus the thickness of your pasta sheet: You start with the widest (thickest) setting and progressively reduce the distance between the rollers until the dough reaches your desired thinness.
 Once the sheet of pasta is as thin as you want it to be, you can use it to make ravioli or other stuffed pasta; alternatively, you can cut it into either fettuccine or narrow, angel hair–like strands with the noodle-cutting attachment that comes standard with each of the machines.

 While you can buy manual pasta machines in different sizes, those built to accommodate pasta sheets that are 150 millimeters (about 6 inches) across are the most common.
-So we bought four models priced from $32.75 to $69.25, using them to make fresh pasta sheets and then the cutting sheets into fettuccine and angel hair.
+So we bought four models priced from about $30.00 to about $70.00, using them to make fresh pasta sheets and then the cutting sheets into fettuccine and angel hair.
 We also ran pasta dough through all the settings on each model, measuring how thick the resulting sheets were at each stage.

 All of the machines were simple to set up, and none of them budged after being clamped to the counter.
 Better still, they all produced great pasta.
 But small design differences made some easier to use than others.
 One machine required us to use both hands to turn the knob that adjusted the thickness of the pasta dough, a maneuver that slowed down the rolling-out process a bit.
 Another had a knob that didn’t quite align with the markings used to denote the thickness settings, making it hard to tell which setting was being used.
 We preferred models with knobs that could be turned with just one hand and that clearly indicated the thickness setting.